Ada-Developers-Academy/ada-build/lessons/05-big-picture/notes/big-picture.md

 According to wikipedia:
   > A software framework is a universal, reusable software environment that provides particular functionality as part of a larger software platform to facilitate development of software applications, products and solutions.
 Software frameworks may include support programs, compilers, code libraries, tool sets, and application programming interfaces (APIs) that bring together all the different components to enable development of a project or solution.

 This is a lot of technical jargon, but we can use the last sentence of that summary to assist our understanding.
+We utilize frameworks to

 ### Ruby on Rails
+Ruby on Rails, or Rails for short, is a Model-View Controller (MVC) Framework which provides the default a database, a web service and web pages.

+In English, Ruby on Rails allows you, as a developer, to create an entire web application without having to rely on someone else to create part of it for you.
+This is because the framework hides some things that you really don't need to know as a beginner.